SawshaDev/V2/README.md

-# Whiskey
+# V2
-A open source revolt bot!
+A open source revolt bot based off the character V2 from popular game, ultrakill!